public-accountability/littlesis-browser-addon/README.md

 ## developer install

+- make sure you are using an up-to-date version of Chrome
 - `git clone https://github.com/public-accountability/littlesis-browser-addon.git`
 - in Chrome, navigate to "chrome://extensions/"
 - click "Load unpacked extension..." and select the extension folder